AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/JavaScript/Angular/README.md

 getRangeValues(streamId: string, start, count, boundary: SdsBoundaryType, streamViewId: string = ''): Observable<any>
 ```

-- **skip** is the increment by which the retrieval will happen.
+- **start** is the increment by which the retrieval will happen.
 - **count** is how many values you wish to have returned.
-- **reverse** is a boolean that when `true` causes the retrieval to work backwards from the starting point.
-- **boundary_type** is a `SdsBoundaryType` value that determines the behavior if the starting index cannot be found.
+- **boundary** is a `SdsBoundaryType` value that determines the behavior if the starting index cannot be found.
 Refer the to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html) for more information about SdsBoundaryTypes.

 The `getRangeValues` method is called as shown :